ooshyun/CS224n-Natural-Language-Processing/README.md

 ## **Update**
 2021/11/04 - This contains every assignment 1 to assignment 5 in 2018 and 2021.
-And also there are flowchart & codeflow at each steps for [attention](), [RNN](), and [transformer]() model in assignment 4 and 5.
-These contents are written to [blog](Preparing...).
+And also there are flowchart & codeflow at each steps for attention, [RNN](https://github.com/ooshyun/CS224n-Natural-Language-Processing/tree/master/Assignment4/a4/outputs/flowchart), and [transformer](https://github.com/ooshyun/CS224n-Natural-Language-Processing/blob/master/Assignment5_2021/student-new/output/flowchart_transformer_and_codeflow.pdf) model in assignment 4 and 5.
+These contents are written to blog.
 These contents are referred to CS224n.

 But it has some limitation, which is written in the blog. **At least** all of assignments can run in Colab and categorized Concepts.
 If you want to add more, please commit on this repository or comment.

+*Blog page is preparing...

 ## **Contents**
-It's based on the [blog](Preparing...) pages.
+It's based on the blog pages.
 All contents mentions the reference if it comes from other blog.

     [O] WEEK 1 What is the basic concept and Framework in Natural Language Process?
     [O] WEEK 2 How to Calculate in Neural Network and What is the Dependency Parsing?